 Just a stone’s throw from Playa Grande, this is the beach of choice for most surfers and tourists visiting the region.
-The town is excessively touristy, but if you’re looking for nightlife and creature comforts, than it might be for you.
+The town is touristy, but if you’re looking for nightlife and creature comforts, then it might be for you.
 The best part about Tamarindo is that it grants easy accessibility to tons of gorgeous beaches, national parks, hiking, activities and more:

 Samara is one of our favorite beach towns in Costa Rica.
 The town itself has managed to maintain a slow and sleepy feel despite the regular flow of tourists it receives.
 Expect long strips of sandy beaches and gentle, lapping waves.

 We can’t sing Santa Teresa’s praises enough.
-The town itself is the perfect balance of off-the-beaten-path, while still having great restaurants and plenty of attractions.
+The town itself is off-the-beaten-path, while still having great restaurants and plenty of attractions.
 We found this beach to be one of the most beautiful we visited in all of Costa Rica.

-We did not visit either of these places as well, largely because we have heard that the tourism is a bit out of control.
 Jaco is similar to Tamarindo.
 Expect surfing and partying, as well as upper-scale resorts.
-We have heard that Manuel Antonio is one of Costa Rica’s most visited National Parks for a reason, with coves of white sandy beaches, wildlife, and adventure activities.
-We would be interested in visiting this region on our return to Costa Rica.
+Manuel Antonio is one of Costa Rica’s most visited National Parks for a reason, with coves of white sandy beaches, wildlife, and adventure activities.
+The entrance to Manuel Antonio is pricy, but it’s well worth the trip.

 If you only visit one region of Costa Rica, make it the Osa.
 In our opinion, it is the rest of Costa Rica but on steroids.
-We loved the Osa so much that <spoiler alert> we’ll be back there in October.
-More details on that coming soon.
-In the meantime:
+We spent two months at Blue Osa, where we volunteered and Casey participated in their one-month immersion yoga teacher training.
+Learn all about it below!

 Accommodation reviews were included in the posts above.
 We can’t recommend both Blue Osa and Casa Corcovado enough.

-We had plans to visit this park on the Caribbean side of Costa Rica, but unfortunately we simply ran out of time.
+We had plans to visit this park on the Caribbean side of Costa Rica, but we simply ran out of time.
 It will be one of the next trips we hope to take though!
 This region is best known for its turtles, as it is a unique nesting site for four different species.
 The region is best viewed on a boat tour through its canals.
 Learn more about the region here.

 Just slightly north of Puerto Viejo, Cahuita is a quiet, one-town street.
 The beach isn’t the most beautiful, but it’s a superb base for visiting the Sloth Sanctuary or the Cahuita National Park.